-St. Columba's, the Berkeley Memorial Chapel Name of Property Newport County, Rhode Island County and State which Eyre completed with Sims, and St. Columba's (1884-86), he designed the Newcomb College Memorial Chapel in New Orleans (1894-95; demolished 1954); the Calvary Reformed Church in Philadelphia (1909-10), a joint project with the architect Valentine Lee; and the South Kent School Chapel in South Kent, Connecticut (1930-33), as Eyre and McIlvaine.
+St. Columba's, the Berkeley Memorial Chapel Name of Property Newport County, Rhode Island County and State

+College Memorial Chapel in New Orleans (1894-95; demolished 1954); the Calvary Reformed Church in Philadelphia (1909-10), a joint project with the architect Valentine Lee; and the South Kent School Chapel in South Kent, Connecticut (1930-33), as Eyre and McIlvaine.
 St. Columba's Chapel is, therefore, a rare surviving example of an ecclesiastical design by Eyre.

-Similarly, Eyre completed very few projects in Rhode Island.63 In 1882, he collaborated with architect Dudley Newton on the design of the dining room at Stone Villa (1832-35) in Newport, the home of James Gordon Bennett publisher of the New York Herald; the building was demolished in 1957.
+Similarly, Eyre completed very few projects in Rhode Island.
+63 In 1882, he collaborated with architect Dudley Newton on the design of the dining room at Stone Villa (1832-35) in Newport, the home of James Gordon Bennett, publisher of the New York Herald; the building was demolished in 1957.
 Eyre designed Grey Ledge (1895-96), a low-slung, shingled cottage in Jamestown, for Eliza Newcomb Alexander; it was razed after being severely damaged in the September 1938 hurricane.
-Besides St. Columba's, only one building designed by Eyre survives in Rhode Island: the Colonial Revival-style Annie Bliss McConnell House (1913-14), originally known as Anchorage and now called Channel Mark, in Watch Hill.64 David Maitland Armstrong (1836-1918) and St. Columba's Stained-Glass Windows All but one of the stained-glass windows at St. Columba's Chapel were designed by David Maitland Armstrong, one of the most highly regarded American stained-glass artists.
-Armstrong was born in Newburgh, New York in 1836 to Edward and Sarah Hartley Ward Armstrong.65 He graduated from Trinity College in Connecticut in 1858 and intended to enroll at Harvard Law School; on his way to Cambridge, however, Armstrong became ill and returned home, where a doctor "advised a long sea-voyage."66 He and two of his brothers embarked for Italy in the fall of 1858, touring Messina, Naples, Florence, Bologna, Venice, and Rome.67 After returning to the States, Armstrong studied law and practiced for a time.
-In March of 1869, he was appointed American Consul to the Papal State and soon left for Rome with his young family.68 The following year, Armstrong was made Consul-General to Rome.
+Besides St. Columba's, only one building designed by Eyre survives in Rhode Island: the Colonial Revival-style Annie Bliss McConnell House (1913-14; NR-listed), originally known as Anchorage and now called Channel Mark, in Watch Hill.
+64

+David Maitland Armstrong (1836-1918) and St. Columba's Stained-Glass Windows

+All but one of the stained-glass windows at St. Columba's Chapel were designed by David Maitland Armstrong, one of the most highly regarded American stained-glass artists.
+Armstrong was born in Newburgh, New York in 1836 to Edward and Sarah Hartley Ward Armstrong.
+He graduated from Trinity College in Connecticut in 1858 and intended to enroll at Harvard Law School; on his way to Cambridge, however, Armstrong became ill and returned home, where a doctor "advised a long sea-voyage."
+He and two of his brothers embarked for Italy in the fall of 1858, touring Messina, Naples, Florence, Bologna, Venice, and Rome.
+After returning to the States, Armstrong studied law and practiced for a time.
+In March of 1869, he was appointed American Consul to the Papal State and soon left for Rome with his young family.
+The following year, Armstrong was made Consul-General to Rome.
 He remained in Italy until 1871, honing his artistic talent on drawing and painting excursions.
-He studied Italian frescoes, 66 Armstrong:103.
+He studied Italian frescoes, mosaics, and architecture, and met prominent American artists who were living in Rome, including the muralist Frederic Crowninshield, the landscape painter George Inness, and the